CodeLarsson/tvMazeSearch/README.md

 I have focused more on styling and accessibility.
 Now, with the constraints of time I just wanted to get something up and running.
 I would also have focused a bit more on the testing of the code.
 I hade some issues with testing the hook functions.
 Also, I would like to have implemented the profile functionality in the app.
 So that user could have a favourite list of shows.

+### Continuation...

+Look at the branch feature/continuation, where I spent more time.